dappnode/DAppNodeDocs/docs/user/faq/general.md

 <details>
   <summary>Which packages should I install first?</summary>
   <div>
-    <div>We recommend that you install a Ethereum client (as written in the 'First steps' guide), the 'DMS' and 'DAppNode Exporter' packages.
+    <div>We recommend that you install a Ethereum client (as written in the 'First steps' guide), the 'DMS' and 'Dappnode Exporter' packages.
     <br /><br />
-    You'll need an ethereum node to search for all available DAppNode packages and the 'DMS' and 'DAppNode Exporter' gather system information and metrics and visualize them in easy to read dashboards.
-This way, you'll always know how your DAppNode is performing.
+    You'll need an ethereum node to search for all available Dappnode packages and the 'DMS' and 'Dappnode Exporter' gather system information and metrics and visualize them in easy to read dashboards.
+This way, you'll always know how your Dappnode is performing.
 </div>
   </div>
 </details>